bfcli

 • counter: optional literal.
 If set, the filter will counter the number of packets and bytes matched by the rule.

-• $VERDICT: action taken by the rule if the packet is matched against all the criteria: either ACCEPT or DROP.
+• $VERDICT: action taken by the rule if the packet is matched against all the criteria: either ACCEPT, DROP or CONTINUE. - ACCEPT: forward the packet to the kernel - DROP: discard the packet. - CONTINUE: continue processing subsequent rules.

-In a chain, as soon as a rule matches a packet, its verdict is applied, and the subsequent rules are not processed.
+In a chain, as soon as a rule matches a packet, its verdict is applied.
+If the verdict is ACCEPT or DROP, the subsequent rules are not processed.
 Hence, the rules’ order matters.
 If no rule matches the packet, the chain’s policy is applied.

 Matchers